byjg/php-config/docs/advanced-features.md

 ## Advanced Environment Setup Example

-Here's a comprehensive example of setting up a complex environment configuration:
+Here's a comprehensive example of setting up a complex environment configuration using the fluent API:

 ```php
 <?php